adamsilver/fdpb/08-an-upload-form.md

 # An Upload Form

 The web is more than just text.
 Whether it's sending a CV to a recruiter by email, or adding photos to an Ebay advert, we need to let users upload files.
-Forms have this capability baked in.
+Forms have this capability baked in of course.

 On one hand, uploading a file is only marginally more complex than say, inputting text or clicking a checkbox.
 On the other hand, there are number of unique design challenges and opportunities that arise, especially when there's a need to upload multiple files at the same time.

 As usual, we'll start by looking at what browsers give us for free.
-After that, we'll look at designing various enhancements and issues that can arise along the way.
-In the end, we'll end up having designed a number of different ways to upload a file, depending on the occasion.
+After that, we'll look at adding various enhancements and the various issues that surface as a result of those enhancements.
+In the end, we'll end up with a number of different ways to upload a file, appropriate for several different occasions.

 ## A File Picker